When the weather begins to get cooler gardeners know it’s time to think about how to protect plants from frost.

 Cover Your Frost Sensitive Plants

-Remember simply covering tender plants isn’t enough to protect them; you’ll need to make sure the plant covers doesn’t touch the foliage or the cold temperature transfers from there.
-Take off the cover as the morning sun rises to prevent plants from suffocating.
+Remember simply covering tender plants isn’t enough to protect them; you’ll need to make sure the pot plant covers doesn’t touch the foliage or the cold temperature transfers from there.
+Take off the cover as the morning sun rises to prevent indoor plants from suffocating.

 You can also purchase plant covers, frost cloths, frost blankets and garden blankets, each with their own beneficial properties.